-During the fiscal year ended December 31, 2016, the Board held twelve meetings.
-Directors attended an average of 94% of the total number of Board meetings held during the fiscal year ended December 31, 2016.
+During the fiscal year ended December 31, 2018, the Board held eight.
+Directors attended an average of 97% of the total number of Board meetings held during the fiscal year ended December 31, 2018.

-The following table sets forth the membership and number of meetings for each of the four committees of the Board during the fiscal year ended December 31, 2016:
+The following table sets forth the membership and number of meetings for each of the five committees of the Board during the fiscal year ended December 31, 2018:

-Audit and Compliance Risk Policy and Assessment Finance and Business Nomination and Compensation
+Name Audit Risk Policy and Assessment Finance and Business Compliance and Anti-Money Laundering Compensation

-Ricardo Manuel Arango Member Member
+Ricardo Manuel Arango Member Member Chairman

-Herminio A. Blanco Member Chair
+Herminio A. Blanco Chairman Member

-Mario Covo Member Chair
+Mario Covo Member Chairman

-Maria da Graça França Chair Member
+José Alberto Garzón Member Member

+Javier González Fraga Member Member

-Miguel Heras Member Member
+Miguel Heras Castro Chairman Member Member

 Roland Holst Member Member

 Gonzalo Menéndez Duque Member Member

-João Carlos de Nóbrega Pecego Member Chair
+João Carlos de Nóbrega Pecego Member Chairman

-Number of Committee Meetings Held in 2016 6 5 5 6
+Number of Committee Meetings Held in 2018 6 6 6 7 6

-Audit and Compliance Committee
+Audit Committee

-The Audit and Compliance Committee is a standing committee of the Board.
-According to its Charter, the Audit and Compliance Committee must be comprised of at least three directors.
-The current members of the Audit and Compliance Committee are Mrs. Maria da Graça França (Chair), Mr. Gonzalo Menéndez Duque and Mr. Herminio A. Blanco.
+The Audit Committee is a standing committee of the Board.
+According to its Charter, the Audit Committee must be comprised of at least three independent directors.
+The current members of the Audit Committee are Mr. Herminio A. Blanco (Chair), Mr. Gonzalo Menéndez Duque, Mr. José Alberto Garzón and Mr. Javier González Fraga.

-The Board has determined that all members of the Audit and Compliance Committee are independent directors under the terms defined by applicable laws and regulations, including rules promulgated by the SEC under the Sarbanes-Oxley Act, Section 303A of NYSE Listed Company Manual, and Rules No. 05-2011 and 05-2014 of the Superintendency of Banks of Panama.
-In addition, at least one of the members of the Audit and Compliance Committee is an "audit committee financial expert," as defined by the SEC in Item 407 of Regulation S-K. The Audit and Compliance Committee's financial expert is Gonzalo Menéndez Duque.
+The Board has determined that all members of the Audit Committee are independent directors under the terms defined by applicable laws and regulations, including rules promulgated by the SEC under the Sarbanes-Oxley Act, Section 303A of NYSE Listed Company Manual, and Rule Nos.
+05-2011 and 05-2014 of the Superintendency of Banks of Panama.
+In addition, at least one of the members of the Audit Committee is an "audit committee financial expert," as defined by the SEC in Item 407 of Regulation S-K. The Audit Committee's financial expert is Gonzalo Menéndez Duque.

-The purpose of the Audit and Compliance Committee is to provide assistance to the Board in fulfilling its oversight responsibilities regarding the processing of the Bank's financial information, the integrity of the Bank's financial statements, the Bank's system of internal controls over financial reporting, the performance of both the internal audit and the independent registered public accounting firm, the Bank's corporate governance, compliance with legal and regulatory requirements and the Bank's Code of Ethics.
-The Audit and Compliance Committee meets with each of the internal and independent auditors and the Bank's management to discuss the Bank's audited consolidated financial statements and management's discussion and analysis of financial condition and results of operations.
+The purpose of the Audit Committee is to provide assistance to the Board in fulfilling its oversight responsibilities regarding the processing of the Bank's financial information, the integrity of the Bank's financial statements, the Bank's system of internal controls over financial reporting, the performance of both the internal audit and the independent registered public accounting firm, the Bank's corporate governance, compliance with legal and regulatory requirements and the Bank's Code of Ethics.
+The Audit Committee meets with each of the internal and independent auditors and the Bank's management to discuss the Bank's audited consolidated financial statements and management's discussion and analysis of financial condition and results of operations.

-The Audit and Compliance Committee meets at least six times per year, as required by the Superintendency of Banks of Panama and the committee charter, or more often if the circumstances so require.
-During the fiscal year ended December 31, 2016, the committee met six times.
+The Audit Committee meets at least six times per year, as required by the Superintendency of Banks of Panama and the committee charter, or more often if the circumstances so require.
+During the fiscal year ended December 31, 2018, the committee met six times.

-The Audit and Compliance Committee, in its capacity as a committee of the Board, is directly responsible for recommending to the shareholders the renewal or replacement of the Bank's independent auditors at the Annual Shareholders' Meeting, the compensation of the independent auditors (including the pre-approval of all audit and non-audit services) and oversight of the independent auditors, including the resolution of disagreements regarding financial reporting between the Bank's management and the independent auditors.
+The Audit Committee, in its capacity as a committee of the Board, is directly responsible for recommending to the shareholders the renewal or replacement of the Bank's independent auditors at the Annual Shareholders' Meeting, the compensation of the independent auditors (including the pre-approval of all audit and non-audit services) and oversight of the independent auditors, including the resolution of disagreements regarding financial reporting between the Bank's management and the independent auditors.
 The Bank's independent auditors are required to report directly to the committee.

-The Charter of the Audit and Compliance Committee requires an annual self-evaluation of the committee's performance.
+The Charter of the Audit Committee requires an annual self-evaluation of the committee's performance.

-The Audit and Compliance Committee pre-approved all audit and non-audit services of the Bank's independent auditors in 2016.
+The Audit Committee pre-approved all audit and non-audit services of the Bank's independent auditors in 2018.